benguild/BGTableViewRowActionWithImage/README.md

 # BGTableViewRowActionWithImage

 A variation on the iOS 8.0+ `UITableViewRowAction` to support icons, with text below.
 Similar to the iOS 9 Mail application and various third-party applications.
-We're all secretly hoping that Apple will implement this functionality with a native, public API in iOS 10 or 11.
+We're all secretly hoping that Apple will implement this functionality with a native, public API in a future iOS update.

 **This current implementation isn't ideal,** but it works.
 Until it becomes a built-in property for `UITableViewRowAction`, please feel free to contribute any improvements or compatibility tweaks as you see fit.